cloudmesh-community/book/chapters/msg/graphql.md

 GraphQL is a data query language developed by Facebook.

 GraphQL allows clients to request data they need without thinking about the API implementation.
-It makes application devlopment fast and stable because the application has control over the data it needs and its format.
+It makes application development fast and stable because the application has control over the data it needs and its format.
 The benefit of GraphQL is also to reduce network I/O since only the necessary data is transfered from server to client.